 Here we go.
 I am about to say all of the things that I am not supposed to say as a registered dietitian and a practicing member of the healthcare community.

-After experiencing a long and difficult battle with an unexpected illness earlier this year, I feel that my entire perspective on healthcare has changed, both for the good and for the bad.
+After experiencing a long and difficult battle with an unexpected illness, I feel that my entire perspective on healthcare has changed, both for the good and for the bad.

-The biggest lesson I have earned from this experience is that it is our right, our responsibility and our duty as patients to be our own health & wellness advocates, and I think that we must be all prepared to do so when the time comes.
+The biggest lesson I have learned from this experience is that it is our right, our responsibility and our duty as patients to be our own health & wellness advocates.

 But I don’t think that education is everything.